dboissier/mongo4idea/README.md

 This plugin integrates MongoDB Servers with database/collections tree, Query Runner and Shell console.

 ## Plugin Compatibility
-This plugin was built with JDK 1.6 and ideaIC-12.1.4 version (Idea 11 is not supported anymore).
+This plugin was built with JDK 1.6 and ideaIC-13.1 version (Idea 12 is not supported anymore).

 ## How to install it?

 Download this plugin from your IDE (Mongo Plugin)

-**Warning** : configurations will be broken, especially server url.
-You will have to set it again.

 ## Configuration steps